exercism/python/exercises/practice/wordy/.approaches/functools-reduce/content.md

         raise ValueError("syntax error")

     # Evaluate the expression from left to right using functools.reduce().
-    # Look up each operation in the operation dictionary.
+    # Look up each operation in the OPERATORS dictionary.
     return reduce(lambda x, y: OPERATORS[operations.pop(0)](x, y), digits)
 ```